kwoolter/DarkWorld/README.md

 While playing
 - ESC to PAUSE
 - Arrow Keys or WASD to move
-- i - toggle inventory
+- I - toggle inventory
 - SPACE - interact
 - Page Up - zoom in
 - Page Down - zoom out
+- F1 Help

 While paused/ready to start
 - SPACE to start
-- q to lose a live and restart level
+- Q to lose a live and restart level

 ## Requirements
 - Python 3